New mandatory disability insurance (AOV) proposal expected end of 2025

 The proposed premium for mandatory AOV

-In the future, you must have an AOV if you have profits from your business for income tax purposes.
+The 2024 proposal states that you must have an AOV if you have profits from your business for income tax purposes.
 An AOV is not compulsory for collaborating spouses.
 If you are still active as an entrepreneur after you reach the state pension age, you do not have to pay premiums.
 However, if you do not pay, you are not entitled to benefits either.
 This is in the proposal.

-The annual premium will be about 6.5% of the taxable profit from your business, including the SME profit exemption and the entrepreneur allowance.
+The proposed annual premium amounts to circa 6.5% of the taxable profit from your business, including the SME profit exemption and the entrepreneur allowance.
 Per month, the entrepreneur pays a maximum of about €195 for the AOV.
 That amount is based on the 2024 minimum wage.
+You pay the premiums to the Tax Administration.
+You can deduct the amount from your profits.
+The premium itself is taxed.

 Be prepared for loss of income